The computer is a versatile topic to be discussed. It requires computer programming to run several and different applications, programs, etc., to run.

 Main Differences Between Python 2 and Python 3

-- Python 2 coding language doesn’t require an additional print function feature (example-print “hi”) whereas comparatively, on the other hand, the python 3 coding language requires an additional print function of parenthesis for it [example- print (“hi”)].
+- Python 2 coding language doesn’t require an additional print function feature (example-print “hi”), whereas comparatively, on the other hand, the Python 3 coding language requires an additional print function of parenthesis for it [example- print (“hi”)].

-- Unicode is the language that is standardized by the international system for encoding characters, and for python 2, it must be used with an “u” as a prefix because the language uses ASCII characters, whereas comparatively, on the other hand, Python 3 supports the Unicode characters.
+- Unicode is the language that is standardized by the international system for encoding characters, and for python 2, it must be used with an “u” as a prefix because the language uses ASCII characters, on the other hand, Python 3 supports the Unicode characters.

-- The xrange function in python 2 coding language has a unique feature that it allows the function to concurrently repeat itself while comparatively, on the other hand, the xrange function of the python 3 coding language is that it changes into range().
+- The xrange function in python 2 coding language has a unique feature that it allows the function to repeat itself concurrently while comparatively, on the other hand, the xrange function of the python 3 coding language is that it changes into range().

 - The exceptions to be made in the python 2 languages are to be enclosed in notations while comparatively, on the other hand, the exceptions that are to be made in the python 3 coding language are to be enclosed in the parenthesis function.